BlessingNehohwa/Employee_Attrition_Prediction/README.md

 In this project we developing a model that predicts if an employee  will leave the company or stay with company.

-Click Here: Employee attrition pred
+Click Here: Employee attrition pre